Society

 Chairperson Education & EBCR Committee M. Hrabak-Paar, Zagreb/HR

-Chairperson Communication & New Media Committee G. Muscogiuri, Milan/IT
+Chairperson Communication & New Media Committee F. Pontana, Lille/FR

 Member C. Loewe, Vienna/IT